achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ###Exception Handler statement

 An exception handler statement specifies an exception handler within a method.
-This statement is neither a [simple statement](#statement) nor a [block statement](#statement) but has instead it's own syntax which is specified in the following EBNF expression:
+This statement is neither a [simple statement](#statement) nor a [block statement](#statement) but has it's own special syntax which is defined in the following EBNF expression:

     ::ebnf
     exception handler statement = [label, ':'], 'try', including bytecode range, catch, class reference constant|'all', 'go', 'to', label, ';' ;

-**In words**: the statement starts with the **try** keyword, possibly preceded by a label.
+The statement starts with the **try** keyword, possibly preceded by a label.
 It follows an [including bytecode range](#bytecode-range), to which the handler applies.
-As next appears the keyword **catch** followed either by the name of a [class reference constant](#class-reference-statement), which specifies the exception class handled by the handler, or by the keyword **all**, which indicates that the handler handles all exception.
-As last we see keywords **go** and **to** followed by the label of the instruction, to which the handler transfers control when an exception occures.
+As next appears the keyword **catch** followed either by the name of a [class reference constant](#class-reference-statement), which specifies the exception class handled by the handler, or by the keyword **all**, which indicates that the handler handles all exceptions.
+At last we see keywords **go** and **to** followed by the label of the instruction, to which the handler transfers the execution flow if an exception occures.

 Example: